0xalphaprime/primesurgicalusa/prime_surgical_usa/templates/training_resources/anatomy_fundamentals.md

 ##### Summary
 Congenital heart defects embody a spectrum of disorders, each with its unique pathophysiology and clinical implications.
 A robust understanding of their intricacies provides the substrate for impeccable diagnosis, management, and overall holistic care, guiding affected individuals through potential challenges throughout their lifespan.

 ___
 ### The Rest of the Thoracic Cavity

-VIDEO: The Sternum and Ribs - Anatomy Tutorial
+VIDEO: The Sternum and Ribs - Anatomy Tutorial (just watch the first section on sternum and ribs)

 <iframe width="700" height="420" src="https://www.youtube.com/embed/ggJCoxOdv8c" frameborder="0" allowfullscreen></iframe>